| The (Short) Career of Larry Yount Larry Yount is the

 Robin Yount.
-Larry's lifelong dream was to pitch
+Yount's lifelong dream was to pitch

 for the Houston Astros.
 He was called up from

-the minors by them in 1971, his wish on the verge
+the minors by the Astros in 1971, his wish on

-of being fulfilled.
-He got his chance on September
+the verge of being fulfilled.
+He got his chance

-of a game vs. the Atlanta Braves.
-On his very
+the ninth inning of a game vs. the Atlanta Braves.

-first warm-up toss, he felt pain in his right
+On his very first warm-up toss, he felt pain in

-elbow and he couldn't continue.
-He had to leave
+his right elbow and he couldn't continue.
+He had

-the game without throwing a pitch.
-He never appeared
+to leave the game without throwing a pitch.
+He

-in another major league game.
-He would have faced
+never appeared in another major league game.
+He

-To the left is Larry's 1971 road uniform.
+To the left is Yount's 1971 road uniform.
 The

 letters of his name on the back were removed,